londailey6937/QuillPilot-Web/public/QUICK_START.md

    - `Code blocks`
 4. Ready to analyze!

-### How to Export a Professional Manuscript
+### How to Save as Shunn Manuscript Format

 1. Complete your writing/editing
-2. Click the **📄 PDF** button in the toolbar
+2. Click **"💾 Save"**
+3. Select **"Shunn Manuscript Format"**
+4. Configure your manuscript settings (author name, title, contact info)
-3. Your manuscript exports with:
+5. Your manuscript saves with:
    - Courier font (12pt)
    - Double-spaced lines
    - 1.25" left/right margins
    - Automatic page numbering
-   - Optional analysis summary
-4. Perfect for agent/publisher submissions!
+6. Perfect for agent/publisher submissions!

 ### How to Use Dark Mode

-1. Look for the **🌙/☀️** button in the top right
+1. Look for the **🌙/☀️** button in the top navigation
 2. Click to toggle between light and dark themes
 3. Your preference is saved automatically
 4. Great for late-night writing sessions!